Performed With a Trained Child Therapist

 Play therapy is a therapeutic process where the child chooses objects, symbols, or types of play to express their inner concerns or work through particular problems.
 It is done with a trained child therapist who is skilled in interpreting the child’s play and who assists in promoting growth and change.

-In play therapy, the child therapist is trained to read the metaphors of the play and observe emerging patterns.
-The child expresses unconscious thoughts, fears, anxieties, and wishes which helps them process or resolve thoughts and feelings that have become "stuck."
-Generally, this happens in subtle ways, with effects noticed in the child's daily functioning.
+The child therapist is trained to read the metaphors of the play and observe emerging patterns.
+The child expresses unconscious thoughts, fears, anxieties, and wishes which helps them process or resolve thoughts and feelings that have become “stuck.”
+Generally, this happens in subtle ways, with effects noticed in the child’s daily functioning.

 The main goals are to help the child enhance self-esteem and build the child’s coping resources.